indexmod/archive/pierce-signe.md

 tumblr: '0,0'
 founder: Name
 ---
-(Est. {{ page.birth }}, {{ page.city }}) is a is a Signe Kristine Pierce born 1988, Tucson is an American multimedia artist and performer.
+(Born {{ page.birth }}, {{ page.city }}) also Signe Kristine Pierce is an American multimedia artist and performer.
 Pierce studied at the School of Visual Arts in Manhattan, where she received a BFA in Photography with a focus on performance art in 2011.
-During her time at the School of Visual Arts, Signe interned for Saturday Night Live and the Metropolitan Museum of Art in New York.1 Sign in to edit Signe Pierce   <span id="a1">[\[1\]](#f1)</span>.
+During her time at the School of Visual Arts, Signe interned for Saturday Night Live and the Metropolitan Museum of Art in New York <span id="a1">[\[1\]](#f1)</span>.

 ![(Image correspondent to the article of “{{ page.title }}”.
 To see an image try another browser!)]({{ site.url }}/images/{{ page.permalink }}.jpg)